Making a Nomination for Fellow – Some Guidelines

 - helped to embed findings from or impact of social science in policy and practice.

 - Communicators, in the media and elsewhere, can be seen to have made a significant contribution if they make regular use of social science knowledge, acknowledge and promote the findings of social science research, and enhance the public understanding or impact of social science.

 There are separate nomination forms for learned societies, learned societies with accredited selection processes, and individual Fellows to submit nominations.
-These forms are available from the Academy office and can be downloaded from the bottom of this page.
+These forms can be downloaded from the bottom of this page.
 Please download the most recent version of the relevant form as they are regularly updated.

 - This is the most important part of the process.
 The nominee must be presented clearly as an eminent and leading figure in social science.
 Some sample statements of justification may be downloaded at the bottom of this page.